Virtualization-projects/ee-workshop/README.md

 	Then click `Done` in the lower right.

-8. You've deployed your app!
-Now go and see it.
-Open a new tab or browser window and enter the `UCP Hostname`.
-Then add the `:8080/java-web` to the end of the URL, you will see the app loaded.
+8. Congratulations!
+You've deployed your first app!
+Now it's time to go and test the functionality.
+Open a new tab or browser window and enter the `UCP Hostname` and append `:8080/java-web` to the end of the URL.

+`E.g. ip172-18-0-21-baeqqie02b4g00c9skk0.direct.ee-beta2.play-with-docker.com:8080/java-web`

 	![](./images/java-web1.png)

-9. Delete the `java_web` stack.
+9. Delete your `java_web` application stack.

 ## <a name="task3"></a>Task 3: Deploy the next version with a Windows node